lk-geimfari/mimesis/docs/schema.rst

 Accessing the Random Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure all key functions share the same seed, you may need to access a random object,
+To ensure all key functions share the same seed, you may need to access the random object,
-especially if you need a complex key function that performs additional operations with the **random** object.
+especially if you write a complex key function that performs additional operations with it.

 To achieve this, create a **key function** that accepts two parameters: ``result`` and ``random``.
 The ``result`` parameter represents the output generated by the field,
 while ``random`` is an instance of the :class:`~mimesis.random.Random`
-class, ensuring all key functions that access random share the same seed.
+class, ensuring all key functions that use randomness share the same seed.

 Here's an example: